TENTATIVE ITINERARY (for Aug7 launch but similar for other launches):

 Independent of the drug war, there has always been potential danger for assault in Mexico by armed bandits (bandidos).
 This is not different now as it was 5 years ago or 10 years ago or 20 years ago.
 Such risk is common in any third world country where citizens are very poor.
 In the event of assault, we will do all we can to protect our clients and ourselves, but may have to sacrifice our possessions.
 Since we can never guarantee against such assault, you must agree not to hold us liable for consequent personal injury/damage/loss you sustain on this outing.

 The other aspect of safety is prevention of accidents.
 It is of utmost importance that you take all precautions necessary to avert injury, sickness, and complications while on the trip.
 As guides, we are there to help get you safely to the river, down it, and back out, but cannot guarantee against accidents.
 You must accept the responsibility for what happens on the river if you are in control of your craft.
 If you are concerned about the whitewater or other aspects, it is your responsibility to make appropriate decisions whether to run the rapid or not and to stay close to someone who can watch and oversee you (if you desire that level of protection).
 If an accident occurs, we will do all in our power to help you, see that proper care is rendered, or evacuate you if need be.
-Rocky and Lacey are trained as Wilderness First Responders and will administer appropriate emergency medical care if needed.
+Rocky was trained as a Wilderness First Responder and can administer appropriate emergency medical care if needed.
 We will have two basic first aid kits available.
 We will also carry a satellite phone for emergencies and changes of plan.

 Most days we will launch around 10 am, stop for lunch around noon, and be at camp around 4-5 pm.
 There may be an interesting hike we'll allow time for in the morning, lunch, or after landing.
 At this time of year (Aug-Sep), days are still fairly long, with sunrise-sunset from 6 am-7 pm.
 We'll usually be making around 30-40 km/day when on the water.
 After landing, we'll set up camp and get dinner started.
 If it happens to be cool, we may collect firewood for a campfire.
 Most activity will concentrate around the eating area and campfire.
 You will be free to relax, wander, or socialize.
 After eating, those in charge of the dishes will clean them all.
 Each evening during dinner or afterward we will have a group meeting to discuss the day's events, what is coming up the following day, and any other issues that should be addressed (such as who will be in what boat, etc.).
 In the morning, you must have your tent and camp area packed up and ready to go before we start loading the rafts.
 Some mornings will have potential hikes.
 We hope to have one layover day where we remain in the same camp for two nights.
 That day you can just hang out and lounge if you like, enjoy the water, or go on an exploratory hike.
 SierraRios trips practice leave-no-trace as much as possible.
 No ashes or trash are left at any camps.